afialapis/smorm/README.md

   - key: if the field is table's Primary Key
   - nullable: if the field allows NULL values

-There is no way to specify table relations, cause Smorm does nothing about it.
+There is no way to specify table relations, cause `smorm` does nothing about it.
 Yet.
-This may change in future versions: Smorm wants to make sense out of its 'r'!
+This may change in future versions: `smorm` wants to make sense out of its 'r'!

 ```javascript
 const MODEL_DEFINITION= {